Main Content

 - GoAbroad: Insight about studying abroad for non-traditional students.

-Studying abroad offers a platform for LGBTQ+ individuals to engage with a diverse global perspective on identity and rights.
-Recognizing the various landscapes of LGBTQ+ experiences worldwide, is crucial to research and learn the cultural attitudes and legal frameworks in potential host countries.
-We encourage students to delve into nuances of norms, laws, and colloquialism to ensure a respectful and safe experience abroad.
-As this is a wonderful opportunity to affirm and celebrate your identities on a global stage.
+Studying abroad offers a platform for LGBTQIA2+ individuals to engage with a diverse global perspective on identity and rights.
+Recognizing the various landscapes of LGBTQIA2+ experiences worldwide, is crucial to research and learn the cultural attitudes and legal frameworks in potential host countries.
+We encourage students to delve into nuances of norms, laws, and colloquialism to ensure a respectful and safe experience abroad, as this is a wonderful opportunity to affirm and celebrate your identities on a global stage.

 Campus Sources: